gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 		    cursor.execute(queryString)

-- Or you can follow this [walkthrough](machine-learning-data-science-process-hive-walkthrough.md) to upload NYC Taxi data to HDI cluster.
+- Alternately,  you can follow this [walkthrough](machine-learning-data-science-process-hive-walkthrough.md) to upload NYC Taxi data to HDI cluster.
 Major steps include:

 	- AzCopy: download zipped CSV's from public blob to your local folder
 	- AzCopy: upload unzipped CSV's from local folder to HDI cluster